EtienneMueller/razer-blade-data-science/README.md

 - **Hide the Top Bar.** Lastly, to hide the top bar you can install the gnome extension [Hide Top Bar](https://extensions.gnome.org/extension/545/hide-top-bar/).
 Activate it and set the two Intellihide options off.

 - **Hide Home and Trash Icon.** When gnome extension is installed, you can also remove the icons from the desktop.
 Just right-click in the desktop, choose settings and turn off the toggles for personal folder and trash.

+## Bluetooth for Airpods

+With Ubuntu 21.04 it didn't really work to connect Airpods to the notebook.
+A fix can be found [here](https://askubuntu.com/questions/922860/pairing-apple-airpods-as-headset).

 ## Keyboard Backlight